Oilsand

 While the writer does not know anything about nuclear energy and is therefore not qualified to make any definite statement as to it’s [sic] results he does know something about the effect dry heat has on those sands and ventures a guess that if it does not turn the whole deposit into a burning inferno it is almost sure to fuse it into a solid mass of semi glass or coke

-After receiving initial approval from the U.S. Congress Atomic Energy Commission, Richfield also gained preliminary approval from the Branch, Atomic Energy of and the Defence Research Board in Ottawa; provincial support followed.
+After receiving initial approval from the U.S. Congress Atomic Energy Commission, Richfield also gained preliminary approval from the Mines Branch, Atomic Energy of Canada and the Defence Research Board in Ottawa; provincial support followed.
 The director of the Mines Branch of the Department of Mines and Technical Surveys predicted that a successful blast would “double the world’s petroleum reserves.”
 Delegates were identified, and committees formed.
 Tests were undertaken, and data gathered.
 Reports were written, and assurances about radiation, groundwater contamination and seismic effects were given.
 Even the project’s name was changed to “Project Oilsand” in an effort to allay public fears.
 Nonetheless, the proposal was quashed.

 Public pressure for an international ban on nuclear testing had been mounting.
-Both ’s prime minister, John Diefenbaker, and his newly appointed federal secretary of state for external affairs, Howard Green, were aligned with this effort.
+Both Canada’s prime minister, John Diefenbaker, and his newly appointed federal secretary of state for external affairs, Howard Green, were aligned with this effort.
 The death knell for Project Oilsand was given in April 1962 when Green announced in a speech to Parliament, “Canada is opposed to nuclear tests.
 Period.”
 With that, Project Oilsand was abandoned.
 Nevertheless, Natland presented the proposal at the Second Athabasca Oil Sands Conference in 1963, and his paper was included in the accompanying publication, Athabasca Oil Sands—The Karl Clark Volume.
 He was even granted a US patent on the proposed process in 1970.
-In 1976, the idea was resurrected by Phoenix Oil as “Project Athabaska.”
+In 1976, the idea was resurrected by Phoenix Canada Oil as “Project Athabaska.”
 That, too, went nowhere.
 Operation Plowshare was eventually cancelled in 1977 due to public opposition and lack of Congressional support.

 http://archivesgamma.fr/2022/04/29/oilsand